 How we are keeping your children safe online

-You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking how can I be as good a parent online as I am offline?
+Families may struggle to keep up with the things their children are doing online; they might wonder whether online activities are safe, questioning how can I be as good a parent online as I am offline?

 The 'Think U Know' website aims to make online parenting simple.
 Click the logo below for practical tips and simple guidance.

 CEOP is the Child Exploitation & Online Protection Centre.
 This is a branch of the Police that help children stay safe online.

 If you are worried about online abuse or the way that someone has been communicating online, let CEOP know.
 You can report your concerns using the link below.

 East Cambridgeshire Cyberbullying InformationThis webpage gives guidance on what to do if cyberbullying occurs, who to report it to and how to support a victim.

 CEOP are unable to respond to reports about bullying but if you're being bullied and would like to talk to someone in confidence right now you can speak to Childline on 0800 1111 or talk to them online - no worry is too big or too small.
 Please also tell an adult that you trust, like a parent/carer or teacher.

 Remember, if you need immediate help, call 999.